AdamGold/docify/README.md

 docify
 ======

-Creates an array of comments from a specific file.
+Parses docblocks from a specific file and builds an organized array for each docblock.

 ======